 Two Weeks until Project Deadline

 Rajiv is a team leader for software development.
-They are working for a US client and Rajiv talks daily with his counterpart, Robert.
+His team is working for a US client and Rajiv talks daily with his counterpart, Robert.
 An important project is to be completed in two weeks.
 Time is critical.
-The time difference with Calif is 13.5 hours.
-They talk at 7 AM Calif time which is 8:30 PM in Delhi for about ½ hour and then Rajiv makes some notes for the next day, and finally leaves the office at about 9:30 PM.
+The time difference with California is 13.5 hours.
+They talk at 7 AM California time which is 8:30 PM in Delhi for about ½ hour.
+Then Rajiv makes some notes for the next day and finally leaves the office at about 9:30 PM.
 During Robert’s day, he sends Rajiv a summary email to be sure that communication has been clear.

 When Rajiv gets to the office at 9 AM, he reads Robert’s email.
-He realizes that he isn’t clear on one point.
+He realizes that one point isn’t clear.
 But it is already 7:30 PM in Calif.
-He tries the office just to see if Robert is there but he isn’t.
+He tries the office just to see if Robert is there, but he isn’t.
 His team does what they can, but Rajiv has to wait until the night call to ask his question.
 When they talk, Robert seems frustrated that not enough work got done that day.
-Robert reminds Rajiv that time is coming close.
+Robert reminds Rajiv that time is coming close and everyone should be working hard.
 Rajiv promises that they are doing their best and asks for the clarification.
 Then they discuss the work for tomorrow.
 Before hanging up Rajiv asks Robert if he could have a cell or home phone number to contact him.
 Robert is surprised by this request and says that he doesn’t take work calls after office hours.
-Robert remarks that until now there hasn’t been a problem and each day he sends Rajiv an email so everything should be clear.
+Robert remarks, “Until now there hasn’t been a problem and each day I send you an email, so everything should be clear.”
 Rajiv doesn’t push for a phone number but is surprised that Robert doesn’t seem more concerned about getting the project done in the 2 weeks left.